Module Catalogues

 Private Study is the unsupervised time students spend: 1) to digest and reflect the materials supplied by the instructor(s); 2) to do background reading and 3) to finish the coursework assignments.

-Assessment facilitates evaluation of student learning and development, while the feedback helps deepening students’ understanding.
+Assessment facilitates evaluation of student learning and development, while the feedback helps deepen students’ understanding.
 Timely, relevant and specific, constructive and actionable feedback will be provided to students in class, on paper and/or in person for each assignment.

 The assessment has 3 components: coursework, report and final exam, covering different LOs.
 The coursework contains short answer questions, essay-type questions and calculations and is due in 2 weeks.
 The minimum length for the report is 2500 words and due in 3 weeks, while the final exam will contain short answer questions, essay-type questions and calculations, which will be a 2-hour close-book exam.